 When considering adding an announcement to your Lingua site, please ask yourself the following questions:

 1) Is this content, information or announcement really only relevant to your Lingua website?
 Should it be posted to the English site as well?

 2) Does the content fit with the open spirit of the Global Voices Manifesto?

 3) Is it clear that the announcement is related to and represents your specific Lingua site, and that it does not represent Global Voices as a whole?

-In all cases, the Lingua Editor should be communicating openly with Lingua Manager about plans and projects of the community, so news can be translated and distributed further.
+In all cases, the Translation Manager should be communicating openly with the Lingua Manager about plans and projects for the community so that news can be translated and distributed further.